-Completing the Puzzle
+Completing the puzzle

-The A1 highway is the western gateway to the city, with 80% of all goods entering from this major artery connecting the city to all points west and through to the Black Sea ports in the east.
-To handle the growing flow of lorries entering CTPark Bucharest West, CTP worked with city authorities to expand the main overpass access, improving efficiency and safety-helping both clients in the park, but also local traffic going to and from home and work.
+The A1 highway is the western gateway to the city, with 80% of all goods entering from this major artery which connects the city to all points west and through to the ports in the east.
+To handle the growing flow of lorries entering CTPark Bucharest West, CTP worked with city authorities to expand the main overpass access, improving efficiency and safety-helping both clients in the park, but also local traffic going to and from home to work.

-Clubhaus Concept
+Clubhaus concept